History of the Jews in Peru: 20th century

+During World War II, the Consul-General of Peru in Geneva, José Maria Barreto, secretly issued passports to a group of Jews which included prisoners at the concentration camp in the (German-occupied) French city of Vittel.
+The Peruvian government at the time had forbidden its diplomatic missions to issue visas to Jewish refugees, an order that Barreto ignored.
+In 2014, he was posthumously recognised as Righteous Among the Nations.
+According to the World Jewish Congress, 650 Jews fled to Peru during this period.

+During the early 1950s, the Jewish community in Lima and Callao was distributed as follows:

+Starting in 1950, the Jews in Peru started their involvement in the country's economy and a number of white-collar workspaces.
+An strong interest in Zionism also took over the community, with two youth organisations being formed to prepare young Jews to emigrate to Israel: Betar (located at the synagogue in Iquique street) and Hanoar Hatzioní (located at León Pinelo School).
+Marcos Roitman, an ardent Jewish-Peruvian Zionist, was nominated as honorary consul of Israel in 1951, inaugurating the consulate at Colmena Avenue in late 1953.
+Relations between both countries were then elevated to legation level in 1956 and to embassy level in 1958, with Tuvia Arazi serving as Israel's first ambassador.
+Massive immigration to Israel began after the Six Day War in 1967, similar to other countries in Latin America.

-The Iquitos community has been rather isolated from the rest of the Peruvian Jewish community, which is concentrated in Lima.
-During a trip to Iquitos in 1948 and 1949, the Argentine-Israeli geologist Alfredo Rosensweig had noted that the Jews of Iquitos were “almost a hidden community” due to their geographical separation from Lima Jews and the location of Iquitos in the far northeast of the country, inaccessible from Lima by road.
+During a trip to Iquitos in 1948 and 1949, the Argentine-Israeli geologist Alfredo Rosensweig had noted that the Amazonian Jews were "almost a hidden community" due to their geographical separation from Lima and the city's inaccessibility by road.
 At the time that Rosensweig visited, the community did not have a Jewish school, a rabbi, or a synagogue.
 Most Amazonian Jews in Iquitos are of Christian origin, and consider themselves to be a mix between Christians and Jews.
-It's believed that was due to the fact that most immigrant Jews who had came to Iquitos in the 19th century were single men, who then married the Christian women of Iquitos.
+It's believed that was due to the fact that most immigrant Jews who had come to Iquitos in the 19th century were single men, who then married the Christian women of Iquitos.
 In the 1950s and 60s, the Jews of Iquitos had almost disappeared due to the mass emigration to Lima.
-The community of Iquitos Jews had not been recognized by the rest of Peru until the 1980s, when Rabbi Guillermo Bronstein, who was then the chief rabbi of the Asociasión Judía del Perú in Lima, was contacted by the Iquitos Jews and visited the community in 1991, subsequently sending resources such as prayer books and other Jewish texts.
+The community of Iquitos Jews had not been recognised by the rest of Peru until the 1980s, when Rabbi Guillermo Bronstein, who was then the chief rabbi of the Asociación Judía del Perú in Lima, was contacted by the Iquitos Jews and visited the community in 1991, subsequently sending resources such as prayer books and other Jewish texts.
 In 1991, the Sociedad Israelita de Iquitos was established.

+In 1990, 70 people from Cajamarca who claimed descent from the Ten Lost Tribes (and thus converted to Judaism) moved to Israel.
+Another group followed in 1991, composed of 32 people.
+On the same year, an Indigenous woman married a soon-to-be Israeli rabbi.